AlexLynd/alexlynd.com/content/en/blog/Stealthy-Drive-by-GPS-Tracker-ESP8266/index.md

 To mitigate this, I implemented a [queue](https://www.geeksforgeeks.org/queue-data-structure/) system that pushes coordinates to the internal 1MB Flash Memory with [SPIFFS](https://www.tutorialspoint.com/esp32_for_iot/esp32_for_iot_spiffs_storage.htm) - which also allows me to retain data in case of a power loss or reset.

+![](img/memory.png)

 To optimize the amount of memory available and reduce flash wear, I set the GPS to poll coordinates every 15 seconds, and only keep 100 coordinates in RAM as 34 character base32 encoded char arrays.
 This allows me store around 15,600 coordinate pairs!

-![](img/memory.png)

-{{< alert icon="⚠️" text="I might need to double check my math and algorithm." />}}
+{{< alert icon="⚠️" >}}I might need to double check my math and algorithm.{{< /alert >}}